 Cha Cha Cha timing: 4 beats per bar - 30 bars per minute - 234&1 or 23 cha-cha-cha

 The Paso Doble is passionate, dramatic and intense.
 It's full of marching steps with elements of flamenco, and the arm and hand movements are really well-defined.
-It is absolutely the man's dance!

 The dance comes originally from Spain but develops largely in France where it is very popular amongst the upper classes of 1930s Paris.
-It's based on the bullfight - the man is the bullfighter and the woman is the cape - and it's danced to the music that is traditionally used for the procession at the start of the corrida.
+It's based on the bullfight - the leader is the bullfighter and the follower is the cape - and it's danced to the music that is traditionally used for the procession at the start of the corrida.
 It's not danced often socially in the UK, although we have fun with it at our dances, but you will find it being danced in France, and Spain, and some parts of Germany.

 Paso Doble timing: 2 beats per bar - 60 bars per minute - count 12 etc